ianmaher/Contributors/README.md

 # GitHub Proxy
-Simple Web Api to retrieve list of GitHub contributors for a repository
+Simple Web Api to retrieve list of GitHub contributors for a Github repository